 Credit reporting agencies use your history of paying loans to build your FICO score.

-The three agencies use slightly different formulas to build a credit score.
-The original FICO was developed by Fair Isaac and Company.
+Equifax, TransUnion, and Experian, the three major credit reporting agencies, each have a proprietary formula for building a credit score.
+The original FICO model was developed by Fair Isaac and Company.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While these methods vary from one agency to another, all of the agencies use the following to build your credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following to calculate a score:

-- History of Payments - Do you have any payments later than 30 days?
+- History of Payments - Have you paid more than 30 days late, and how often?

-- Your Credit Card Balances - How many accounts?
+- Credit Card Balances - How many accounts do you hold?
 How much do you owe?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of lending you money?
+- Requests for Credit - How many times have you had your credit checked for a loan?

 Improving your score

-Before you can improve your FICO score, you have to get your score and be sure that the reports from each agency are correct.
-Fair Isaac, the company that invented the first FICO score, offers FICO scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
-They also provide helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your score, you must know your score and ensure that the credit reports from each reporting agency are correct.
+Fair Isaac, the corporation that offered the original FICO credit score, sells scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
+They also provide information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.